Where are we in the Beginners Guide?

 A Market Leader is either growing or defending market share.
 Growth comes through increasing market share or increasing demand for every competitor in the market.

 I offer two beginner plays for Market Leaders: Breakaway and Conversion.

-A Conversion launch play is defensive.
+A Conversion launch play, is defensive.
 It’s the scenario where you have market leadership and are launching an updated version of your product.
-The changes are significant and negatively impact a large number of customers.
+The changes are significant and can negatively impact a large number of customers.

 Revisit and Adjust

 The BrainKraft Product Launch Framework is designed with interlocking circles (we call them donuts) for a reason.
 Something learned in one donut can result in a change to a previous donut.
 Reflect on that now.
 Has your thinking changed?

 Has an understanding of the launch environment disclosed new obstacles?
 Unrecognized advantages?
 Insurmountable gaps?
 Launch objectives that are too optimistic?
 Too pessimistic?